AvinashPhadtare/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-It is About Personal Finance Tracker in this.
+It is About Personal Finance Tracker.
 In this, I'm tracking my Monthly transactions